matias-hhh/carma/README.md

 ```

 Voila, the view is initialized.
-Note that the container doesn't have to be empty, it can have pre-rendered view items, which are initialize when the view is initialized.
+Note that the container doesn't have to be empty, it can have pre-rendered view items, which are initialized when the view is initialized.
 This includes the event listeners, which will be discussed later in this doc.

 ##Working with the view